YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 	func (buftary *BufferTArray)
 		ElemLenAlloc(tptoken uint64) uint32

-- If the :code:`C.ydb_buffer_t` structures referenced by :code:`cbuftary` have not yet been allocated, return the STRUCTNOTALLOCD error.
+- If the underlying structures have not yet been allocated, return the STRUCTNOTALLOCD error.
 - Otherwise, return the :code:`len_alloc` from the :code:`C.ydb_buffer_t` structures referenced by :code:`cbuftary`,
   all of which have the same value.